open-forest-observatory/automate-metashape/README.md

 # Easy, reproducible Metashape workflows

 This tool makes it easy to run python-based scripting of full workflows using [Agisoft Metashape](https://www.agisoft.com/) which is a proprietary structure-from-motion photogrammetry software program.
 It is an industry leader in creating orthomosaics, digital elevation models, and 3D point clouds from overlapping imagery (aerial, drone, or ground-based).
 Scripting increases the speed of image product creation and makes your workflows fully reproducible and documented.
-We demonstrate [native installation](#native-installation--setup) as well as a [docker workflow](#docker-container-setup).
+We demonstrate [native installation](#native-installation--workflow) as well as a [docker workflow](#docker-container-setup).
 We show you how to run serial batches (on you local machine) and as parallel jobs on a compute cluster.
 All of the python code has been written for you.
 You need to provide **1.** a Metashape license, **2.** your images, and optionally **3.** ground control points.

 <br/>
 <br/>

-## Native Installation & Setup
+## Native Installation Workflow

 **Python:** You need Python 3.7-3.11.
 We recommend the [Anaconda distribution](https://www.anaconda.com/distribution/) because it includes all the required libraries.
 When installing, if asked whether the installer should initialize Anaconda3, say "yes".
 Anaconda must be initialized upon install such that `python` can be called from the command line.
 A way to check is to simply enter `python` at your command prompt and see if the resulting header info includes Anaconda and Python 3.
 If it doesn't, you may still need to initialize your Conda install. **Alternative option:** If you want a minimal python installation (such as if you're installing on a computing cluster), you can install [miniconda](https://docs.conda.io/en/latest/miniconda.html) instead.
 After intalling miniconda, you will need to install additional packages required by our scripts (currently only `PyYAML`) using `pip install {package_name}`.